drojf/ai_somnium_fps_camera/Developer_Readme.md

 - Open the `Assembly-CSharp.dll` with dnspy, **while it's in the same folder as all the other DLLs**.
 If it's not in the same folder as the other DLLS, dnspy won't be able to find them.
 - Expand the `Assembly-CSharp.dll` arrow
 - Expand the `Game` arrow
+- Navigate to the `RootNode` class
+- Right click the class and click "add class members"
+  - merge the code located in the `RootNode.fragment.cs` file of this github repository
+- **SAVE THE MODULE**.
+If you don't save the module, when you modify the next part it won't detect the changes
 - Navigate to the `InputProc` class
 - Right click the class and click "add class members"
   - merge the code located in the `InputProc.fragment.cs` file of this github repository